 As far as expenses goes, it’s the regular shared hosting from Bluehost, the domain from GoDaddy, Tailwind subscription for Pinterest and other miscellaneous expenses.

 Want to start a blog?

-If you wish to start blogging (as a business) like I did a year ago, you can check out my free email course to get you started.
-It’s basically a 7-day thing.
-If you prefer something faster, you can look at my guide on how to set up a blog and ways to make money blogging in 2018.
+If you wish to start blogging, you can look at my guide on how to set up a blog and ways to make money blogging.